 Financial Returns Are “Too Little” or “Too High”… But Never Quite Right

 By definition, purpose-driven businesses contribute to solving social problems while generating profit.
 But, too often, purpose-driven businesses are forced to respond to funders’ discomfort with their projected level of financial returns.
-These early-stage entrepreneurs face a “goldilocks phenomenon” – they are accused of either making too much money or not enough money.

 “Too Little” Returns